dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 <CodeExample filePath="guides/external-systems/apis/use_configurable_resource_in_asset.py" language="python" title="Use the configurable SunResource in an asset" />

+When you materialize `sfo_sunrise`, dagster will provide a `SunResource` initialized with the provided configuration values to the `sun_resource` parameter.

 ## Step 5: Sourcing configuration values from environment variables

 You can configure your Resource using values that are stored in environment variables using the `EnvVar` class.
 In this example, there is a new `home_sunrise` asset.
 Rather than hardcoding the location of your home, you can set it in environment variables, and configure the `SunResource` by reading those values:

 <CodeExample filePath="guides/external-systems/apis/env_var_configuration.py" language="python" title="Configure the Resource with values from environment variables" />

+When you materialize `home_sunrise`, dagster will read the values set for the `HOME_LATITUDE`, `HOME_LONGITUDE, and `HOME_TIMZONE` environment variables and initialize a `SunResource` with those values.
+That initialized `SunResource` will be provided to the `sun_resource` parameter.
+Note that the values are read **at materialization time**, so the environment variables must be set where the code is executing.

 ## Next steps